zicna/yield-and-blocks/README.md

 ```

 Note that we are doing the exact same thing in both cases; the only difference
 is which method we call.
-We now know that Ruby's `#each` method is using a loop
+Just like our version, Ruby's `#each` method uses a
-to access each element of our array and yield it to whatever block we give it.
+loop to access each element of an array and yield it to whatever block we give
+it, then returns the original array at the end.

 ### Advanced: Defining a method to optionally take a block